Get insider access

 Philips SHP9600

-The Philips SHP9600 are very similar open-back headphones to the Philips SHP9500.
+The Philips SHP9600 are very similar performing open-back headphones to the Philips SHP9500.
 The SHP9600 have a sleeker, all-black design and leak less audio.
-They also have a more extended bass and a little extra boom and punch in the bass range that some users may prefer.
 Both headphones have very balanced sound profiles that suit a wide range of music genres.

 Philips Fidelio X2HR

 The Philips SHP9500 and the Philips Fidelio X2HR are both great open-back headphones for neutral sound listening.
-The Fidelio X2HR have a sleeker and more premium design, and look and feel more durable.
-Their bass range is also more accurate, and they come with a 1/4" to 1/8" adapter and a slightly longer audio cable.
-While the X2HR have an auto-adjusting headband, the SHP9500 are a little bit more comfortable overall as they don't clamp the head as tightly.
+The Fidelio X2HR have a sleeker and more premium design, and they look and feel a bit more durable.
+Their bass range also provides more punch.
+While the X2HR have an auto-adjusting headband, the SHP9500 are a little bit more comfortable overall, as they don't clamp the head as tightly, and their treble range is a bit more even, but this can depend on your preferences.
 Both perform very similarly, but the SHP9500 likely represent better value overall.

 Sennheiser HD 560S

 The Sennheiser HD 560S and the Philips SHP9500 have different strengths, and you may prefer either.
-Both models are great open-back headphones for their open and immersive soundstages, but the Sennheiser are more stable to wear.
-On the other hand, the Philips are a bit more comfortable, so they can be less fatiguing to wear for long listening sessions, and their passive soundstage seems more immersive.
+Both models are great open-back headphones for their open and spacious listening experiences, but the Sennheiser are more stable to wear.
+On the other hand, the Philips are a bit more comfortable, so they can feel less fatiguing to wear for long listening sessions.

 HiFiMan HE400se